ARashitov/DEV_spam_detection_backend/README.md

 ## Goal

-I was curious about deployment of model as web app with automated model training and predicting, where model will be wrapped into Flask and can be utilized using `POST` method.
+I was curious about deployment of ML model as api with automated model training and predicting, where model will be wrapped into Flask and can be utilized using `POST` method.

 * Automate model training
 * Wrap into Flask APP